Goodbye 2025 and good riddance!

 ======================================

 Younger folks are already making headlines, not waiting for Donlad Trump to retire.
 Among them are California Governor Gavin Newsom, age 58, Vice President JD Vance, 41, and NYC Mayor-elect Zohran Mamdani, 34.
-Former Vice President Kamala Harris is already 61, so needs to get going again if she is going anywhere.
+Former Vice President Kamala Harris is already 61, so needs to get going again if she is going to go anywhere.

 Zohran Mamdani

 Zohran Mamdani, age 34, the newly elected mayor of New York City, campaigned on an ambitious plan for universal, taxpayer-funded childcare for all children from 6 weeks to 5 years old.
 He recently got married, but has no children himself as yet.
 What other ambitions might he have?
-Having not been born in the US, he cannot run for president, but other offices are open to him..
+Having not been born in the US, he cannot run for president, but other offices are still open to him..

 Google, that final authority, says: the U.S. Constitution requires the President to be a "natural-born citizen," meaning they must be born a U.S. citizen, generally interpreted as being born within U.S. territory or born abroad to U.S. citizen parents, along with being at least 35 years old and a 14-year resident of the U.S. This "natural-born" rule excludes naturalized citizens (like Arnold Schwarzenegger or Albert Einstein) and aims to ensure loyalty, but its precise definition (especially for those born abroad) has led to legal debate, though it hasn't been definitively settled by the Supreme Court.